Rhino-byte/Salary-system/VERCEL_DEPLOYMENT.md

 3. Check Vercel function logs for detailed error messages
 4. Ensure all dependencies are in `requirements.txt`

-#### Error: Module not found
+#### Error: Module not found / No module named 'app.config'

-1. Verify all imports are correct
+This error occurs because `app.py` conflicts with the `app/` package directory.
+The `api/index.py` file handles this by loading `app.py` as a separate module.
+If you still see this error:

+1. Verify that both `app.py` and `app/` directory exist
+2. Check that `api/index.py` is using `importlib.util` to load the module
-2. Check that `PYTHONPATH` is set correctly (handled by vercel.json)
+3. Ensure `PYTHONPATH` is set correctly (handled by vercel.json)
-3. Ensure all Python packages are in `requirements.txt`
+4. Make sure all Python packages are in `requirements.txt`

 #### Static files not loading